A Graph-Based Approach for Category-Agnostic Pose Estimation: Method

 \section{Method}

-We start with a short description of an enhanced baseline that we build on top of CapeFormer~\cite{Shi_2023_CVPR}.
-Then, we describe a graph-based approach that takes advantage of the strong graph structure available in the data.
+In the following section, we describe our graph-based approach that takes advantage of the strong graph structure available in the data.
 The complete architecture of our method is illustrated in Figure~\ref{fig:intro}.
+Our approach utilizes a pre-trained backbone to extract support keypoints and query image features, followed by a transformer encoder that refines these features through self-attention.
+A similarity proposal generator is employed for initial coordinates localization.
+Finally, a transformer decoder predicts the keypoints' locations.
+More details on the different components are in the supplementary.